thundR/streisand/README.md

     ansible-playbook playbooks/streisand.yml

 The servers should be accessible using SSH keys, and *root* is used as the connecting user by default (though this is simple to change by updating the streisand.yml file or ansible.cfg file).

+Root access over ssh is not required, and sudo credentials can be passed into ansible with command line arguments:

+      ansible-playbook -K

+Additionally, ssh credentials can be entered with:

+      ansible-playbook -k